-Three key goals listed in EO 13834 include energy efficiency, water conservation, and renewable energy in federal facilities.
+Three key goals listed under numerous executive orders include energy efficiency, water conservation, and renewable energy in federal facilities.
 These three goals will be discussed in this chapter, including one or more examples of how to complete a cost-effective decision based on LCCA.
 The examples will include analysis using either appropriations or performance contracting.